PrefectHQ/prefect/docs/contributing/overview.md

 ### UI development

-Developing the Orion UI requires NPM to be installed.
+Developing the Orion UI requires that [npm](https://github.com/npm/cli) is installed.

 Start a development UI that reloads on code changes: